Lower School – Nurture Stream and Key Stage 1 & 2

 Young people develop the skills that help them make sense of the world by following our very own Nurture Curriculum that was written within the school with the help of Dr Tina Rae.
 This curriculum is heavily based around the five principles of SEAL (social and emotional aspects of learning).

 The Nurture curriculum is delivered in our Nurture bases, offering a curriculum delivered via nurturing principles and the development of a social and emotional skills programme.
-The pupils participate in weekly cooking lessons and also go out on weekly half-day Outdoor Education trips, learning skills including walking and map reading.
+The pupils participate in weekly cooking lessons and Forest School.
+Forest School provides a free and stimulating learning experience.
+It allows all children to test themselves and involves stimulating hands on experiences to build self- esteem, confidence and pride.
+The use of the outdoor setting, and the natural resources supports them to develop new skills and learn the art of reflection.
+Forest School is delivered to all pupils at Lower School.

 We believe that the Nurture programme develops skills in such a way that it is more likely to ensure academic success.

 Standard Stream (Key Stages 1 and 2)

 This curriculum will be offered to pupils joining the school between Years 3 – 7 and will enable re-engagement through a thematic approach.
-Within these years students study a common curriculum comprising of timetabled lessons in Art, Carp Academy, Catering, Computing, Literacy, Music, Numeracy, PE, SEAL, Science, French and Topic (containing History, Geography and RE).
+Within these years students study a common curriculum comprising of timetabled lessons in Art, Carp Academy, Catering, Computing, Literacy, Music, Numeracy, PE, SEAL, Science, French and Topic (containing History, Geography and RE) and Forest School.